Shopify/krane/README.md

 #### Using partials

 `krane` supports composing templates from so called partials in order to reduce duplication in Kubernetes YAML files.
-Given a template directory `DIR`, partials are searched for in `DIR/partials`and in 'DIR/../partials', in that order.
+Given a directory `DIR`, partials are searched for in `DIR/partials`and in 'DIR/../partials', in that order.
 They can be embedded in other ERB templates using the helper method `partial`.
 For example, let's assume an application needs a number of different CronJob resources, one could place a template called `cron` in one of those directories and then use it in the main deployment.yaml.erb like so:

 ```yaml
 <%= partial "cron", name: "cleanup",   schedule: "0 0 * * *", args: %w(cleanup),    cpu: "100m", memory: "100Mi" %>